Learning Outcomes

 Byelaws

 Byelaws are made by local authorities or certain public bodies (such as Transport for London or the Environment Agency) to regulate matters within their area or remit.
-Byelaws must be approved by the relevant government minister before coming into force.
+Byelaws must be approved (confirmed) by the relevant government minister before coming into force.
+They commonly deal with local public spaces, markets, parking, hackney carriages, and nature reserves.

 Parliamentary Procedures for Secondary Legislation